Skip to Content

 Additions and Substitutions

-You can use an immersion blender, food processor, or high-speed blender to make this creamy fig balsamic dressing recipe.
-However, I highly recommend using an immersion blender when making salad dressings or sauces that require emulsification, because I always have the best results.
+Use an immersion blender, food processor, or high-speed blender to make the fig balsamic dressing recipe.
+However, I highly recommend using an immersion blender when making salad dressing or sauces that require emulsification.

-Use the tall cup provided with the immersion blender (or one of these meal prep containers) to ensure the blender works properly and to avoid a big mess.
-Transfer the leftover dressing to a large liquid measuring cup to pour it through a fine mesh sieve to strain the fig seeds.
+Use the tall cup provided with the immersion blender, a wide-mouth jar, or one of these meal prep containers to ensure the blender works correctly and to avoid a big mess.
+Transfer the leftover dressing to a liquid measuring cup and pour it through a fine mesh sieve to strain the fig seeds.

 How to Make Fig Balsamic Dressing